chazlarson/Media-Scripts/Kometa/README.md

 1. create overlay images in `default_collection_overlays` [see README in that folder for notes.]
 1. Run with `overlay-default-posters.py`

-The script will clone or update the `Plex-Meta-Manager-Images` repo, then iterate through it applying overlays to each image and storing them in a parallel file system rooted at `Plex-Meta-Manager-Images-Overlaid`, ready for you to use with the PMM Asset Directory [after moving them to that directory] or via template variables.
+The script will clone or update the `Kometa-Images` repo, then iterate through it applying overlays to each image and storing them in a parallel file system rooted at `Kometa-Images-Overlaid`, ready for you to use with the KOMETA Asset Directory [after moving them to that directory] or via template variables.

 It chooses the overlay by name based on the "group" that each collection is part of:
 ```
-Plex-Meta-Manager-Images
+Kometa-Images
 ├── aspect
 ├── audio_language
 ├── award